2026 Season in Review – COD Baseball

 The California State University, San Bernardino commit turned in his best performance of the season on January 29 at San Diego City, tossing a complete game while striking out 10 batters.

-Right-handed pitcher Caleb Ortiz (Indio Shadow Hills) also earned First Team All-Inland Empire Athletic Conference (IEAC) honors as a starting pitcher after finishing third in the state with a 1.88 earned run average and tied for second in the conference with seven wins.
+Right-handed pitcher Caleb Ortiz (Indio Shadow Hills) also earned First Team All-IEAC honors as a starting pitcher after finishing third in the state with a 1.88 earned run average and tied for second in the conference with seven wins.

 Ortiz continued his development after earning Second Team All-IEAC honors as a freshman in 2025.
 The 5-foot-10, 185-pound sophomore recorded seven starts of at least five innings, including two outings of seven innings.